leidix/rust-learning/README.md

 # rust-book

-This repository contains my notes and exercises from reading "[The Rust Programming Language]"(https://rust-book.cs.brown.edu) book, commonly referred to as "The Rust Book".
+This repository contains my notes and exercises from reading ["The Rust Programming Language"](https://rust-book.cs.brown.edu) book, commonly referred to as "The Rust Book".
 Moreover, it includes [rustlings](https://rustlings.rust-lang.org/) exercises to help reinforce my understanding of Rust concepts.

 ## Getting Started

 To get started with this project, you'll need to have [Rust](https://www.rust-lang.org/tools/install) installed on your system.
 You can install it using `rustup`, the Rust toolchain installer.

 1.  **Clone the repository:**
     ```bash
     git clone https://github.com/leidix/rust-book.git
     cd rust-book
     ```

 2.  **Build all projects:**